algvr/maple/README.md

 # Citation

-If you found our work useful, please consider citing it:
+If you found our work useful, please cite it:

 ```
 @article{gavryushin2025maple,
   title={{MAPLE: Encoding Dexterous Robotic Manipulation Priors Learned From Egocentric Videos}},
-  author={Gavryushin, Alexey and Wang, Xi and Malate, Robert J. S. and Yang, Chenyu and Jia, Xiangyi and Goel, Shubh and Liconti, Davide and Zurbr{\"u}gg, Ren{\'e} and Katzschmann, Robert K. and Pollefeys, Marc},
+  author={Gavryushin, Alexey and Wang, Xi and Malate, Robert J. S. and Yang, Chenyu and Liconti, Davide and Zurbr{\"u}gg, Ren{\'e} and Katzschmann, Robert K. and Pollefeys, Marc},
   eprint={2504.06084},
   archivePrefix={arXiv},
   primaryClass={cs.RO},